KurtzmanLab/Small_Molecule_Solvation/README.md

 **molecule_MD#_polulation.dx**: the number of water molecule in each voxel. \
 **molecule_radial_distribution.png**: the solvation energy, entropy and free energy integrated within the region of different distance to the solute.\

-"#" stands for the MD replicate index
+"#" stands for the MD replicate index, the dx file is grided data in OpenDx file format.